edleesr25/MEI-Development/README.md

 **Front End Developer: Isaac** Another core developer, although he is currently busy at this time, and will help more when he has more time.
 He is also a 13 year old middle school student who sometimes codes in his free time.

-**Backend Java Developer: Max Peng** Backend developer, hopefully we can make the backend of Login System using java, although we probably will switch to Node.js.
+**Backend Java Developer: Max ** Backend developer, hopefully we can make the backend of Login System using java, although we probably will switch to Node.js.

 **Feature Requesting**
 Email __edleesr25@herricksk12.org__ and __mapengda25@herricksk12.org__ with the Subject of FEATURE REQUEST.
 Make sure you are detailed on the feature request.